alokrkmv/Eluvio_coding_challange_Option_2/README.md

 ### My Approach

 To solve this problem, I broke down the problem into three major chunks and then solved the chunks one by one.
 The major three chunks of this problem are:
 1. The most basic part of the problem statement requires performing a **GET** request and parsing the response.
 I wrote a wrapper function to perform GET requests using go's standard HTTP package.
-The function is capable of handling various kinds of errors and parsing the response body.
+The function also contains a handler which is capable of handling various kinds of errors like failed request, too many request, invalid response body etc. In case everything goes right it parses the response body and returns the response.
 2. After creating the handler I wrote another function capable of performing simultaneous API requests to the given endpoint.
 To achieve this I used goroutines and managed them using wait groups.
-Also as stated in the problem statement the API is capable of handling *only 5 simultaneous requests at a time* so I spawned the goroutines in a group of five so that API doesn't throw 429 and also provides maximum throughput.
+Morever as stated in the problem statement the API is capable of handling *only 5 simultaneous requests at a time*, so I spawned the goroutines in a group of five to eschew error 429 and to ensure maximum throughput.
 3. Last but not least as per the requirement of a problem statement, I added the logic to prevent API calls for duplicate ids.
 For this, I used **Redis** caching layer.
 The reason for choosing Redis caching over a local data structure like Map or array is that Redis is a high performant persistent data store that allows data to persist even after the execution of the program finishes.
 This helps in avoiding API calls for already fetched ids not in a single run but even in the subsequent run of the program.

 #### Why Go??
-I choose **Go** for this project as the soul of this project is handling concurrent calls and Go is a language build for concurrency.
+The soul of this project is handling concurrent calls and that is why I choose Go for this task.
+Go is a language built for concurrency.
 The goroutines, channels and wait groups provides an elegant and highly efficient way of handling concurrency compared to thread and processes which are used by most other languages like Python, Java etc. Handling race condition using Go's inbuilt mutex implementation is quite convenient.
-Because of all these aspects I felt that Go would be an ideal choice for this project.
+Considering all these aspects I felt that Go would be an ideal choice for this project.

 *Brief code Snippet of the Concurrent data Fetcher function is provided below*